lpan18/Mesh-Subdivision-Decimation-OpenGL/README.md

 Click quit button to quit the program.

 ## Structure of code files
-The WingedEdge.h and WingedEdge.cpp contains the main structure of winged-edge algorithm.
+The Mesh.h and Mesh.cpp contains the main structure of winged-edge algorithm.
 The subd.cpp and obj_view.cpp are the same.